neilcochran/cross-stitch/README.md

 * `colorId` - the id of the desired [`color`](#color-schema) of the stitch

-* `x1` - the x coordinate of the start of the stitch
+* `x1` - the x1 coordinate of the start of the stitch

-* `y1` - the y coordinate of the start of the stitch
+* `y1` - the y1 coordinate of the start of the stitch

-* `x2` - the x coordinate of the end of the stitch
+* `x2` - the x2 coordinate of the end of the stitch

-* `y2` - the y coordinate of the end of the stitch
+* `y2` - the y2 coordinate of the end of the stitch

 **Examples:**